joleitner/cardano-car-documents/README.md

 1. First create a new user via signup
 2. Copy the newly created wallet address of the user and log in again as manager
 3. Now a new transaction can be created via the Manage page and the NFT can be sent to the user

+## Development

+### The Webapp
+If you want to work on the webapp, you can simply change the contents in the `./app/` folder and wait for the webapp to refresh.
+The container uses a mapped volume, so the content of `./app/` is considered live for the app container.
+Because by deafult the container is running a next.js app in development mode, it will recognize changes and refresh automatically.

+### Enforcing conatiner rebuild
+If you change the different containers themselves, you might want to run `docker-compose up --build` to enforce a rebuild.

 <br>
 ~ By creating the prototype and experimenting with it, it is easy to imagine that NFTs will be used for more than just digital art in the future.